QGIS: Refine Your Maps for Reporting and Publication

 • output” - for any maps or images we export

-• temp” - this folder isn’t necessary, but when you’re playing around and testing, it stops things getting messy.
+• temp” - this folder isn’t necessary, but when you’re playing around and testing, it can stop things getting messy.

-Your .qgz file should always be in the highest level folder, so it’s only looking down into folders for data, not back out.
+• Finally, we have our .qgz project file named “qgis_reports_map.qgz” inside the “qgis_reports” folder (the highest level folder) so it’s only looking down into folders for data, not back out.

 Main aims: